 The Compensation Committee operates under a charter adopted by the Board of Directors.
-Annually, the Compensation Committee reviews the adequacy of its charter and recommends changes to the Board for approval.
+Annually, the Compensation Committee reviews and approves the adequacy of its charter and recommends ratification by the full Board of Directors.
 The Compensation Committee meets at scheduled times during the year and also acts upon occasion by written consent.
 The Chair of the Compensation Committee reports on Committee activities and makes Committee recommendations at meetings of the Board of Directors.